-Dave Ortega for Mayor: An Independent Thinker for an Independent Scottsdale
+Mayor Dave Ortega: An Independent Thinker for an Independent Scottsdale

-I am running for Mayor of Scottsdale because I know that Scottsdale is at its greatest when it strikes that perfect balance between quality growth, natural beauty, and strong and safe neighborhoods.
+I ran for Mayor of Scottsdale because I know that Scottsdale is at its greatest when it strikes that perfect balance between quality growth, natural beauty, and strong and safe neighborhoods.

-For over 41 years working as a Scottsdale architect in the private sector, my experience has been pro-development.
+For over 41 years, working as a Scottsdale architect in the private sector, my experience has been pro-development.
 Scottsdale pro-development respects our Western heritage, honors mountain vistas and favors low density, whether in Old Town or near the McDowell Sonoran Preserve.
-Our values distinguish Scottsdale and must not be cast aside.
+Our values distinguish Scottsdale and will not be cast aside.

 - Police protection, Fire and EMT safety, quality reliable city services and fiscal responsibility are priorities during this COVID-19 crisis era.
 As mayor, working with the new council, we must efficiently align Level-of Service with revenues.
 On my watch neighborhoods, streets, businesses and schools will be protected.

 - Protecting neighborhoods from proliferation of short-term rentals and massive block apartments is a priority.
-I am the only candidate with a plan to confront the proliferation of short-term rentals.
-My opponent for mayor embraces and is endorsed by the Arizona Free Enterprise Club, which espouses NO restrictions for short-term rentals.
 As mayor, I will work with municipal allies to reclaim local control at the Legislature.

 - General Plan 2035 written by all stakeholders must enhance our quality of life and support city economic vitality.
-We will move forward as a new council to preserve our legacy values.
+We will move forward as a new council includes Distinctive Character to respect Downtown Core.

 - McDowell Sonoran Preserve improvements must be citizen-driven and voter approved.
 I voted YES on Prop 420.
 As mayor, I will ensure that gateways are completed and the Preserve remains pristine.